eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 3. Wait until all projects are built and running.
 4. Stop and uninstall Codewind.
 5. Install Codewind.
 Codewind builds all projects.
-6. You see all of your default template projects up and running but Appsody projects are stuck in `Starting` or `Stopped` state, even though the container log says the projects are up and running.
+6. You see all of your default template projects up and running but Appsody projects are stuck in `Starting` or `Stopped` state even though the container log says the projects are up and running.

 **Workaround** Manually rebuild the Appsody projects that are stuck in `Starting` or `Stopped` state.
 To do this:
 1. In the **Codewind Explorer** view, right-click your project and select **Build**.